 In 2008 a new central location was constructed allowing for a base of operations and a maintenance facility capable of overseeing and administering the everyday operations of BABS and its growing fleet.

 Since 2003, BABS has overseen the creation or annexation of six (6) public transportation routes resulting in the management of seven (7) routes total.
 These routes now service the towns of Crewe, Burkeville, Kenbridge, Victoria, Alberta, and McKenney as well as the Counties of Nottoway, Lunenburg, Brunswick, Prince Edward, Amelia, Buckingham, Cumberland, and Dinwiddie.
 There are also several route expansions and the creation of a new route being planned or underway.

 As BABS continues to grow and expand, we are committed to ensuring the goal and mission of providing safe, affordable, and reliable public transportation to our existing services and all future services across Southside Virginia.
 Thank you for Choosing BABS!

 The transit director is responsible for overseeing and managing the everyday operations of BABS.
 As the chief administrative officer, the transit director ensures that the vision and mission of BABS are made a reality with aid from local partners and stakeholders.
 Mr. Worrell has served as the transit director since March of 2017.

 The operations assistant is responsible for administering the everyday operations of BABS.
 Along with assistance from the assistant to the transit director, the operations assistant serves as the primary point of contact between BABS and the public.
 In addition to this, the operations assistant serves as the office manager of BABS.
-Ms. Murphy has served as the operations assistant since May of 2019.

 Assistant to the Transit Director